jhildenbiddle/class-change/README.md

 ### Delegated Event Methods

-When the `classList.delegate()` method is called, the following methods are returned:
+When the `classChange.delegate()` method is called, the following methods are returned:

 - **remove()**
-  Removes all event listeners previously registered with `classList.delegate()` method.
+  Removes all event listeners previously registered with `classChange.delegate()` method.

 ## Examples